-AS A REMINDER: The first year’s maintenance report to the City of Austin will be due May 1st, 2016, and should include an estimated 575 community service hours.
-The second report will be due May 1, 2017 and will include the remaining hours estimated close to 575.
+AS A REMINDER: AACG is on City of Austin property.
 Part of the community match that paid for the garden infrastructure was calculated in projected member service hours.
-Failure to complete these hours puts our garden in jeopardy.
+Failure to complete these annual hours puts our garden in jeopardy.

 Maintaining your plot and the surrounding 2′ perimeter counts towards basic plot maintenance but does not count towards required service hours.
 Service hours are only fulfilled by working in community areas or on special projects.

 Each plot holder is required to select at least two stewardship teams to participate in.
 We recognize and appreciate that many members have family or friends assisting in their plot maintenance, and we also encourage these people to join a stewardship team.